onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Neutron Parameters.rst

     **MUST NOT** be enumerated in the
     VNF's Heat Orchestration Template's Environment File.

-*Example: One Cloud Assigned IPv4 Address (DHCP) assigned to a network that has two or more IPv4 subnets*
+*Example: One Cloud Assigned IPv4 Address (DHCP) assigned to an ONAP external network that has two or more IPv4 subnets*

 In this example, the ``{network-role}`` has been defined as ``oam`` to represent an oam network and the ``{vm-type}`` has been defined as ``lb``